Fredericksburg, California

-Fredericksburg (also, Frederickburg and Fredricksburg) is an unincorporated community in Alpine County, California.
+Fredericksburg (also Frederickburg and Fredricksburg) is an unincorporated community in Alpine County, California, United States.
 It is located 4 mi north-northeast of Woodfords, at an elevation of 5072 feet (1546 m).

 The town developed in the 1860s.
 A post office operated at Fredericksburg from 1898 to 1911.

 Name

 The town was started in 1864 and may have been named for Frederick Frevert, who operated a sawmill nearby.

 History

 The settlement began in the 1860s when German settler Frederick Buns began farming in the area.
 The farm became a stopover for travelers heading towards California and supplied milk and apples to mining towns as far away as Virginia City, Nevada.
 Several other German families settled in the community.
 A hotel opened but became the site of the school in 1881.
 A small brushfire in 1986 destroyed some old buildings.
 Fredericksburg has remained a small agricultural community.